 It is wise to thoroughly go over each credit card statement each month.
 Always review every charge that is listed on your statement.
 If you notice any anomalies or discrepancies, call the credit card company right away.
 If you initiate any complaints or disputes when they happen, they are much easier to get resolved.

 Pay your credit cards on time.
 Missing just one payment can result in the imposition of higher interest rates for you.
-Consider signing up for auto-payments online in order to eliminate late payments out of the equation.
+Consider signing up for auto-payments online to eliminate late payments out of the equation.

-If you are using a number of credit cards at the same time, prioritize your use of them by the most appealing APR.
+If you are using several credit cards at the same time, prioritize your use of them by the most appealing APR.
 As a general rule, you should use the card that offers the lowest interest rate first.
 Your balance should be relatively low each month.
 However, if you need to carry a balance, using the cards with the lowest APR can reduce the amount you spend on interest payments.

 Be very careful with the dangerous allure of high charge cards.
 The realization that you have thousands of dollars at your disposal is a great temptation.
 This can lead you major financial problems.
 Limit impulse buys through a system of 48 hours before purchasing large ticket items.